gxavier38/Trussr/README.md

 ## Truss Creator
 Use to create a truss to be stored in a .mat file.

-File can then be loaded into Main.
+The file can later be loaded into Main.

 ### Instructions
 * Set the filename to where the new truss will be saved.
 Note that duplicate filenames will be overwritten.